Cement-Labs/Abyssal/Docs/ADD_A_LOCALIZATION.md

-# Add a Localization for Stalker
+# Add a Localization for Abyssal

-In order to contribute to **Stalker** by localizing it, you need to follow the steps below.
+In order to contribute to **Abyssal** by localizing it, you need to follow the steps below.

-## The Stalker App
+## The Abyssal App

 ## The Documentations